AdaCore/spark2014/lrm/source/introduction.rst

 - The goto statement is not permitted.

-- The use of controlled types is not premitted.
+- The use of controlled types is not permitted.

 - Tasking is not currently permitted.